-We are hearing a lot of talk about a "best" offering once this diversion from the truth was introduced recently, when in fact the Wavesheaf Offering that recons and defines the Month of Abib is a "Re'shiyth Bikkuwr" offering.
-Very big difference as we will show you from the Hebrew language, and the pattern of instruction and command found in the two-edged sword, which is the scriptures from the two Covenants, thus two-edged, not single-edged.
+We are hearing a lot of talk about a "best" offering once this diversion from the truth was introduced recently, when in fact it is the Wavesheaf Offering that determines and defines the Month of Abib is a "Re'shiyth Bikkuwr" offering.
+That's a very big difference as we will show you from the Hebrew language, and the pattern of instruction and command found in the two-edged sword, which is the scriptures from the two Covenants, thus two-edged, not single-edged.